scaramangagency/craft-litespeedcache/README.md

 > :warning: :warning: :warning:
 >
-> Per-URL cache busting broken in Craft 3.5 because of changes to how template caching works.
-To use this plugin on this version you will need to clear the entire cache every time.
+> Per-URL cache busting is now broken in Craft 3.5 because of changes to how template caching works.
+You will need to nuke the whole cache on save if you are running 3.5+
 >
-> A fix is unlikely, as we've moved to using [Blitz](https://putyourlightson.com/plugins/blitz) for our caching purposes.
-We will fix minor issues, but likely won't undertake any major functionality overhauls.
+> This plugin is EOL.
+Minor patches will be issued, but not major functionality overhauls.
+PR's gratefully received.
+For a robust static cache solution, try [Blitz](https://putyourlightson.com/plugins/blitz).

 # CraftCMS LSCache Purge for Craft CMS 3.x